Found Memories

 Found Memories (Histórias que Só Existem Quando Lembradas) is a 2011 Brazilian drama film directed by Júlia Murat.
 It won the Best Narrative Feature Jury Award at the 2012 RiverRun International Film Festival.

 Plot

 Life in the secluded village of Jotuomba is dictated by the rituals of its aged population.
-When Rita, a young photographer, comes to town, she disrupts these rituals, wakes this sleepy village, and questions a secret long since locked away in the village cemetery.
+When Rita, a young photographer, comes to town, she disrupts these rituals, awakens this sleepy village, and questions a secret long since locked away in the village cemetery.